 Humber River Health is dedicated to delivering the highest possible quality of care to our patients safely and effectively.
 One way we do that is by tracking the rate of staff and physician compliance with accepted hand hygiene protocols.
 The use of proper hand hygiene is recognized as a primary tool in the effort to stop the spread of infections in hospitals and in the community.

 At Humber River Health, we have a comprehensive hand hygiene program in place to support awareness and drive performance improvement.
 Keeping you informed on how we are doing in this area is part of our commitment to a being a patient and family centred hospital.
 By remaining vigilant, we are determined to ensure that our performance is at the highest possible level.

-HSMR: What is it and how is Humber River Hospital doing?
+HSMR: What is it and how is Humber River Health doing?

-HSMR is one of a series of measurement tools used by Humber River Hospital in our efforts to continuously analyze performance and identify areas where improvement opportunities may be found.
+HSMR is one of a series of measurement tools used by Humber River Health in our efforts to continuously analyze performance and identify areas where improvement opportunities may be found.
 The Canadian Institute for Health Information (CIHI) has released its HSMR data for 2015/16.
-For 2015/16, Humber River Hospital’s score was 87.
+For 2015/16, Humber River Health’s score was 87.
 This is below the national benchmark of 100, indicating better than expected performance.